 One of the most extensive analytical tools in the market, MixPanel allows you to analyze mobile and web functions.
 MixPanel differs from other similar platforms in the sense that analyzes customers based on their actions and not page views.
 This information is more practical than sheer numbers that turn up in other reports.

 Price: Free.
-The paid version also available and costs $99 a month.
+The paid version is also available and costs $99 a month.

 Few tools out there exist for the purpose of mobile analytics.
 Localytics is one such tool.
 Companies like Runkeeper, Grindr, and Zipcar use this tool to track their apps’ performance.
 With this tool, you can customize advertisements to suit the needs of your customers, perform A/B testing to see what is working for you and what isn’t, and micro-target customers so you give them exactly what they need.